AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 >
 >For the full details of ContextHub, see the [Additional Resources](#additional-resources) section at the end of this document.

-Since it is very difficult to change the weather during a demo or while testing, temperature changes must be simulated.
-We will simulate a "weather service" by storing a temperature value in a Google Sheet spreadsheet.
 ContextHub will then call up that value when it looks up your location information using the Google Maps API to determine the weather information to display.

 For demo purposes, the values in the sheet can be changed.
 ContextHub will recognize this and the content will adjust in the channel according to the updated temperature.

-1. Create a Google Maps API key and copy it.
-Refer to the Google documentation **Using API Keys** as referenced under [AdditionalResources](#additional-resources) for details.
-1. Create a new Google Sheets spreadsheet.
-1. Define the temperature by entering a number in cell A2.
-1. Copy the sheet ID.
 1. On the AEMaaCS author instance, go to **Global Navigation -&gt; Tools -&gt; Sites -&gt; ContextHub**.
 1. Select the configuration container that has the same name as what you gave the project when you created the Screens project from the **We.Cafe Website Template**.
 1. Select **Configuration -&gt; ContextHub Configuration -&gt; Google Sheets** then click **Next** at the top right.